John Doctor Education Prize

 Selection Criteria

-The presenter or team of presenters must be current SDB members (2022 dues paid).
+All applicants (individual or all members of a group submission) must be current SDB members (2026 dues paid).
 Videos will be evaluated on both the content of the work presented and the quality of the presentation.
-Videos should be clear, concise, and visually appealing.
-The presenter should be knowledgeable and engaging.
+Videos should be clear, concise, visually appealing, and capture the attention of the public.
 A brief 1-page summary about the video is required with the submission.
-It should include tips for how the video could be used in the classroom, as well as the intended audience.
+The summary should describe how the video highlights developmental biology and how it could be used for science communication and/or outreach.

 John Doctor Education Prize Winners